Skip to Content

 We also stopped by Santa Maria Tonantzintla.
 This church is unique because it blends modern Christian religion with the Indigenous tradition, and it’s considered a work of art in the state of Puebla.
 Our last stop was at a traditional craft market, and of course, we picked up a few souvenirs to remember our day!

 This full-day tour was a great way to experience both beautiful cities.
-It costs $65 USD, not including lunch (or anything you choose to buy at the end!), but the convenience of transportation and the knowledge from our guide made it well worth the cost!
+It doesn’t include lunch (or anything you choose to buy at the end!), but the convenience of transportation and the knowledge from our guide made it well worth it!

 8. Take a cooking class